 8. Powerhouse of Antioxidants and Anti-inflammatory Properties

 The moringa seed oil contains 30 different antioxidants such as Vitamins A, B-complex, C, and free radical burners.
-These oxidants protect our bodies from oxidative damages.
+These oxidants protect our bodies from oxidative damage.
 Moringa seeds take care of your overall health.

-Edema is an adverse health condition where fluid secreted in particular body tissues.
+Edema is an adverse health condition where fluid is secreted in particular body tissues.
 The anti-inflammatory property of moringa seeds is effective in treating edema and its development.

 A 2011 study done on moringa seeds showed antioxidants and anti-inflammatory effects on rats included testing edema, antioxidant levels, reduction of free radical, and impact of iron ions of moringa seeds.

 A study in 2016 held on moringa seeds tested positive for natural agents like moringin and cannabidiol.
 This study proves that moringa seeds contain a high amount of antioxidants and anti-inflammatory properties.